 The Vivity was designed to reduce glare and halo symptoms as much as possible compared to other MFIOL’s on the market.
 This lens may be an option for diabetics with cataracts, however, this should be based on a discussion with your surgeon, since there is a broad spectrum of severity of diabetic eye diseases.

 As a trade-off, the Vivity does not provide as close of near vision as some other MFIOL’s.
-The Vivity is targeted more for patients interested in the “intermediate” range of vision (approximately 26 inches), which would be more suited for computer and dashboard range vision than near reading of small print.
+The Vivity is targeted more for the “intermediate” range of vision (approximately 26 inches), which would be more suited for computer and dashboard range vision than the near reading of small print.

 How Does The Vivity IOL Perform?